Chalk Farm: Culture and nightlife

+Chalk Farm is well known for the Roundhouse arts and concert venue on Chalk Farm Road.

 Social conditions

 The south of the area has regular residents on its broadest definition, which is capable of including Jude Law, Sadie Frost and Sienna Miller among the highest-grossing early 21st century 'Camden set' of writers, artists and actors, but equally, parts of both wards have some stubborn poverty and a significant minority of their housing is social housing.

 Census data for local wards gives an indication of varied social conditions in the area.